Trenching

 Example publications:

 Langridge et al. (2023): Late Holocene earthquakes on the Papatea Fault and its role in past earthquake cycles, Marlborough, New Zealand.
-Accepted, New Zealand Journal of Geology and Geophysics
+New Zealand Journal of Geology and Geophysics

 Howell et al. (2020): 3D surface displacements during the 2016 Mw 7.8 Kaikōura earthquake (New Zealand) from photogrammetry-derived point clouds.
 Journal of Geophysical Research: Solid Earth